Certora/Documentation/docs/cvl/methods.md

 (catch-all-entries)=
 ### Catch-all entries

-Sometimes a contract may be included in the scene that is actually totally irrelevant to the properties being verified; for example, some external library contract.
+Sometimes the behavior of a contract in the scene that is actually totally irrelevant to the properties being verified.
+For example, the exact behavior of an external library contract may be unimportant for a particular verification project.

-So-called "catch-all" entries may be used to apply a single {ref}`summary <summaries>` to all functions that declared in some contract.
+So-called "catch-all" entries are useful in these situations.
+A catch-all entry is used to apply a single {ref}`summary <summaries>` to all functions that are declared in a given contract.
 For example:

 ```cvl
 methods {